SonarSource/sonarqube-mcp-server-zed/README.md

 # SonarQube MCP Server Zed Extension

-A SonarQube MCP Server extension for Zed.
-It runs within a Docker container.
+A SonarQube MCP Server extension for Zed, running inside a Docker container.

+## Installation

-When using SonarQube Cloud:
+* When using SonarQube Cloud:

 ```json
 {